 There’s still a lot of uncertainty as to whether a low-carb diet does cause hair loss.
 What remains clear is that any diet, provided it contains all the essential amounts of vitamins, minerals, and other macronutrients in the right proportion, is critical for supporting hair growth.

-Currently there is no substantial evidence to say a low-carb diet causes hair loss.
+Currently, there is no substantial evidence to say a low-carb diet causes hair loss.
 However, anecdotal reports suggest that people who adopt a low-carb diet may notice hair falling out after a few months.
-While there are many factors attributed to hair loss, some of the most convincing include severe calorie restriction, inadequate protein intake, nutrient deficiencies, and stress.
+While many factors have been attributed to hair loss, some of the most convincing include severe calorie restriction, inadequate protein intake, nutrient deficiencies, and stress.

 Severe calorie restriction and hair loss

 Drastic dietary changes can cause temporary hair loss.
-A typical example is telogen effluvium, a short-term hair shedding phase as a result of a sudden lifestyle change.
+A typical example is telogen effluvium, a short-term hair-shedding phase resulting from a sudden lifestyle change.
 It is one of the most common causes of hair loss.

 Protein inadequacy and hair loss

-Normally, a low-carb or ketogenic diet is supposed to contain more protein content; however, some may choose to eat less protein and more high-fat content food.
+Normally, a low-carb or ketogenic diet is supposed to include more protein; however, some may choose to eat less protein and more high-fat foods.
 Protein is an essential nutrient for growing hair follicles.
 Research-based findings have shown that a diet that’s deficient in proteins can cause hair loss6.

 If most of your calorie intake comes from fat, you may be eating too little protein, leading to a deficiency and, in turn, causing hair loss.
 Proteins, and thus, risks protein deficiency.
 Proteins ought to make up anywhere between 10-30% of your daily calorie intake.